George Collins (American football): College career

 Collins was a member of the Georgia Bulldogs for four seasons.
 He began his collegiate career as a tight end, but was moved to the guard position by coaches who recognized his blocking abilities and encouraged him to gain weight.
 He became a starter at guard and was named first-team All-Southeastern Conference and a first-team All-American by the Sporting News.

 Professional career

-Collins was selected in the fourth round of the 1978 NFL draft by the St. Louis Cardinals.
+Collins was selected 96th overall in the fourth round of the 1978 NFL draft by the St. Louis Cardinals.
 He played five seasons with the Cardinals, playing in 69 games with 26 starts.
 Collins started 13 games during the 1981 season, taking over at left tackle after starter Keith Wortman was waived.
 He was traded to the San Francisco 49ers in April of 1983, but was cut during training camp.
 Collins was later signed by the Jacksonville Bulls of the United States Football League and spent two seasons with the team.